oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 # Learn more about using OIDC with Kubernetes

 Using OIDC is a great way to secure your Kubernetes clusters, especially in bigger teams.
 It is more secure than any of the default Kubernetes authentication mechanisms.
-On top of that, it will let you manage users and their roles and permissions in your cluster and even add multi-factor authentication for your cluster.
+On top of that, it will let you manage users and their roles and permissions in your cluster, and even add multi-factor authentication for your cluster.

-While this exercise shows how to do it with Okta, the process would be very similar for other OIDC providers as well.
+While this exercise shows you an Okta implementation, the process would be very similar for other OIDC providers.
 Check out the [Okta Terraform provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) to see what else can be automated via Terraform.
 You can also automate the Kubernetes parts via terraform using the [Kubernetes Terraform provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).

 If you want to learn more about Kubernetes, OIDC, or using OIDC with Kubernetes, check out these additional resources.